Nour-Alsakka/laravel_blog_project/README.md

 ## Installation

-1. Clone the repository
+1. Clone the repository and change directory to project folder (cd project-folder)
-2. Change directory to project folder (cd project-folder)
+2. Run `composer install` to install packages
 3. Run `php artisan migrate` to set up the database
 4. Run php `artisan db:seed` to seed the database with initial data
 5. Run php `artisan db:seed --class=RoleSeed` to seed roles